AGRamirezz/Bio-Sensitive-Conversational-Agents/Interaction-Flow-Demo/v0-5/readme.md

 - **Efficient Communication**: Throttled API calls prevent overwhelming the server
 - **Graceful Degradation**: Falls back to basic detection if advanced features unavailable

+### EEG Integration

+- **Lightweight AF7‑Only Stream** Python sends just AF7’s delta/theta/alpha/beta band powers as JSON over a WebSocket at 5 Hz
+- **Seamless Integration & Fallback** The existing EEGPanel and sine‑wave generator remain untouched—live data simply overwrites amplitudes, and if the socket drops, it auto‑reverts to simulation
+- **Smooth 60 Hz Rendering** Incoming 5 Hz values are stored as “targets” and linearly interpolated each frame for fluid, jump‑free wave animation
+- **Configurable Normalization** Raw band‑power values are clamped and scaled into the 0.3–0.8 amplitude range, with per‑band input ranges you can tweak after observing real data

 ## Using the Webcam Feature

 1. **Start the face analysis server:**